wp-plugins/postman-smtp/readme.txt

 Your host has likely installed a firewall (REJECT packets) between you and the server.
 Ask them to open the ports.

+= 503 Bad sequence of commands =

+You configured TLS security when you should have selected no security.

 = XOAUTH2 authentication mechanism not supported =

 You may be on a Virtual Private Server that is [playing havoc with your communications](https://wordpress.org/support/topic/oh-bother-xoauth2-authentication-mechanism-not-supported?replies=9).
 Jump ship.